c-boulin/new-back-office-front/docs/ARCHITECTURE.md

    `storage` events, `matchMedia`, keyboard shortcuts, WebSocket / SSE.
 6. **No duplicated state.** Derive from a single source.
 If two variables can drift, one of them is a bug.
-7. **Small, single-responsibility components.** Extract logic to hooks when a component grows a second concern.
+7. **Small, single-responsibility components.** Split when a component grows a second concern or roughly 200 lines.
+Extract complex logic to hooks in `src/hooks/` or a feature-local `hooks/` folder.
 8. **Design system before business logic.** Use `shadcn/ui` primitives; compose them in `src/components/common`; never recreate a primitive.
 9. **Validate every server payload with Zod, then adapt to a domain model.**